speedcubing-top/.github/profile/README.md

-This is the Github Ogranization of speedcubing.top
+This is the GitHub ogranization of speedcubing.top

 Website: https://speedcubing.top